bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 1. [Onboard to Sysdig](../app-monitoring/sysdig-monitor-onboarding.md) and setup the OpenShift project set access to monitor your applications
 2. [Create Sysdig monitoring dashboards](https://docs.sysdig.com/en/docs/sysdig-monitor/dashboards/) to gather important application metrics such as resource utilization and service Golden Signals
 3. Merely having a monitoring dashboard isn't sufficient since you won't be actively checking it throughout the day.
 Instead, it's advisable to establish alerts for monitoring metrics.
 This approach ensures that you receive notifications when potential issues arise, allowing you to address problems in their early stages.
-Follow the guide on [how to setup Sysdig alerts via Rocket.Chat](../app-monitoring/sysdig-monitor-create-alert-channels.md)
 4. You can setup comprehensive service monitoring with [PromQL in Sysdig](../app-monitoring/sysdig-monitor-set-up-advanced-functions.md) that includes multiple metrics and complex logics for alerting.
 If you'd like to expose application specific metrics, here are steps on how to create [custom/user defined monitoring](../app-monitoring/user-defined-monitoring.md)

 If service availability is important to you, leverage [Uptime.com](https://uptime.com/) for uptime monitoring and public service status pages.
 The Platform Services Team uses it to share [the status of OpenShift clusters as well as shared services](https://status.developer.gov.bc.ca/).
 You can check out [the SaaS service catalog](https://digital.gov.bc.ca/cloud/saas/directory/how-to/) to explore more about Uptime.com.